Subify

 The challenge with most sales is that customers rarely make repeat purchases, so it is difficult to engage and build relationships with them.

-3. Data-driven Insights
+3. Data-driven Insight

 “Data has become an asset, and nobody has more customer information than a subscription business.
 Traditional companies are launching entire subscription offerings just for the data they provide”